Roy Asa Haynes

-Roy Asa Haynes (1881–1940) was United States Assistant Secretary of the Treasury in charge of Prohibition enforcement from 1920–1925.
+Roy Asa Haynes (1881–1940) was an American newspaper editor and government official who was United States Assistant Secretary of the Treasury in charge of Prohibition enforcement from 1920–1925.
 He was succeeded by political appointee Lincoln Clark Andrews, who reorganized the enforcement bureau.
 He was the editor of a daily newspaper in Hillsboro, Ohio.
 Haynes was appointed by Warren Harding and considered a puppet of the Anti-Saloon League.